ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 - introductory
 - haskell
 - ocaml
----
+--

-The lack of side-effects and immutability are definitive characteristics of functional programming: its declarative modus expresses clearly that variables cannot be altered after being declared.
+The lack of side-effects and immutability are definitive characteristics of functional programming: its declarative paradigm expresses clearly that variables cannot be altered after being declared.
 How does understanding this style affect the writing of ordinary imperative code, after the programmer, having learned and